GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 `LogicalQ` consists of various modules which provide functionality for the construction of QEMDAC components as well as their application and analysis.

-A general flowchart of library usage is shown in Figure \ref{fig:flowchart}.
+A general flowchart of library structure is shown in Figure \ref{fig:flowchart}.

 ![LogicalQ Architecture\label{fig:flowchart}](./flowchart.svg){ width=100% }